-The City of Baywater is committed to supporting positive mental health and wellbeing within the community, and has partnered with Mentally Healthy WA to promote the Act-Belong-Commit (A-B-C) health campaign.
+The City of Bayswater is committed to supporting positive mental health and wellbeing within the community, and has partnered with Mentally Healthy WA to promote the Act Belong Commit health campaign.

-The City will promote the campaign through various community events, activites and initatives.
+The City will promote the campaign through various community events, activities and initiatives.